MicrosoftDocs/SupportArticles-docs/support/windows-server/shell-experience/default-date-format-changed.md

 ---
 title: The default date format is changed
-description: Discusses that the default date format is changed in Windows 8 and Windows Server 2012. ms.date: 09/09/2020
+description: Discusses that the default date format is changed in Windows. ms.date: 09/09/2020
 author: Deland-Han
 ms.author: delhan